 By examining the physician may evaluate if the muscles have normal size and strength, if they are painful or tight.
 Symptoms from other organs are also investigated

 - In blood tests are creatine kinase (CK) elevated by muscle dystrophy, myositis and especially in rhabdomyolysis.
 CK is an enzyme which originates from muscle cells.
 The higher the rate in CK, the more widespread muscle injury may be assumed to be present.
 After physical exercise and corresponding strain, the values also rise, but they fall to normal after a few days.
 Electrolyte and hormone disorders are also detected in blood tests.
 By Fibromyalgia og Polymyalgia rheumatica is CK normal.
 In myositis, rashes are often also seen antinuclear antibody (ANA) and associated subgroups are often found.
 In some cases, these subgroups may indicate an increased risk of developing special complications.
 An example is the anti-Jo-1 antibody, which requires further lung examinations.
 On suspicion of heredity Muscular Dystrophy or metabolic muscle diseases / storage diseases, genetic assessment and associated tests are performed

 - MRI examination of attacked muscles can help differentiate the various muscular diseases.
 In addition, MRI changes may indicate areas where it is appropriate to take a tissue sample (biopsy) from.
 CT of the lungs may be relevant if concomitant lung manifestations are suspected.

 Vev sample (biopsy) from the attacked muscle is always an important examination in the investigation of serious muscle disease.
 By microscopic examination and other tests through the tissue sample one can distinguish hereditary myopathies from myositis, rhabdomyolysis and metabolic muscle diseases

 - Fibromyalgia og myalgia (muscle pain) are pain in muscles that reduce function, but without inflammation or other disease in the muscle cells.
 Women are most commonly affected

-- Polymyalgia rheumatica attacks older people (over the age of 65 years).
-There are clear evidence of inflammation in tests, but not in the muscle cells itself
+- Polymyalgia rheumatica attacks older people (often over 65 years of age).
+There are clear results in inflammation tests, but not in the muscle cells themselves

 - Disease of the nervous system, which results in reduced muscle function occur in